khmarbaise/multienv-maven-plugin/README.md

 How To Configure
 ----------------

-To configure Configuration Maven Plugin you simply add the following to your pom file (we assume here a war file):
+To configure MultiEnv Maven Plugin you simply add the following to your pom file (we assume here a war file):

 ``` xml